-SPROG II version 3 is a USB CDC (Communications Class Device) and requires no special drivers
+SPROG II v3 is a USB CDC (Communications Class Device) and requires no special drivers to be loaded.

 Driver Installation for Linux

 For Linux, there are many variations of Linux system installations, and variations in installing the USB support will be encountered.
 For recommendations and many helpful supporters, see the Linux Support pages on the JMRI website.